by Collyn Rivers – Updated 2021

 Australian trailer makers initially recommended a nose mass of about 10% of the laden weight.
 Ongoing emission legislation, however, causes vehicle makers to reduce their products’ weight.
 As a result, trailer makers reduce their nose mass recommendations.
 Or, and increasingly, do not advise it.
 While that 10% is still really required, that often now exceeds current tow vehicles’ ability to support it.

-Making travel trailers more stable – hitch overhang
+Making caravans more stable – hitch overhang

 Another major factor in trailer stability is the length from the tow vehicle’s rear axle to the overhung tow ball.
-The less that overhang, the less a travel trailer‘s tendency to pitch and yaw.
+The less that overhang, the less a caravan‘s tendency to pitch and yaw.
 The average overhang of Australian tow vehicles is 1.24 metres.
 The longest (well over 2 metres) are mostly extended chassis dual-cab utes.
 It is not a coincidence that many roll-overs involve such vehicles.

 Weight Distributing Hitches